Idea Platforms: What to Look For In Your Next Idea Sharing Platform

 Types of Idea Platforms

-There are two general categories of idea platforms: task-specific and open-ended idea platforms.
-In task-specific idea platforms, a company may invite their current consumers to submit suggestions or crowd vote on a product or company solution.
+There are two general categories of idea platform campaigns: task-specific and open-ended idea platforms.
+For example, an organization might have a specific challenge that they want to address; maybe a new flavor that they’d like to create or the 2030 vision for their university and they want the crowd to weigh in on this.
 A well-known example of this is Lay’s potato chips Do Us A Flavor campaign.
 Consumers are first tasked with the challenge of coming up with radical new flavors for the Frito Lay brand.
 Those submissions are narrowed down to a select few, and the public is tasked to vote again on which flavor will become a finalist.
+The flavors that have become finalists: Everything Bagel with Cream Cheese, Crispy Taco and Wavy Fried Green Tomatoes (just to name a few).

 A Safe Place for Crowdsourcing